pbstark/Repro-s159-f19/syllabus18.md

     - We will be using Jupyter notebooks.
 You can use a hosted notebook at https://datahub.berkeley.edu/ or install Jupyter on your own device.
 The datahub.berkeley.edu server will have all the packages you need pre-installed.
 In contrast, if you use the Anaconda distribution, you will need to install some extra things, such as the permute and cryptorandom packages.
     - We will use the campus github server, github.berkeley.edu
     - The class notes and other materials are available at https://github.berkeley.edu/pbstark/S159-f18
-    - Assignments should be submitted by pull request to https://github.berkeley.edu/stat-159-259-f18 (details to come)
+    - Assignments should be submitted by pull request to your private repository within the class organization https://github.berkeley.edu/stat-159-259-f18

 + Git and git workflows
     - [Introduction to Git](https://github.com/berkeley-scf/tutorial-git-basics/blob/master/git-intro.md).
 This is based on the notes we used in this class, but has a fair amount of additional explanation and detail you may find useful through the semester.